SciML/QuasiMonteCarlo.jl/docs/src/randomization.md

 Most of the methods presented in [Sampler](@ref Samplers) are deterministic, i.e. `X = sample(n, d, ::DeterministicSamplingAlgorithm)` will always produce the same sequence $X = (X_1, \dots, X_n)$.

-The main issue with deterministic Quasi Monte Carlo sampling is that it does not allow easy error estimation as opposed to plain Monte Carlo where the variance can be estimated.
+The main issue with deterministic Quasi Monte Carlo sampling is that it does not allow easy error estimation as opposed to plain Monte Carlo, where the variance can be estimated.

 A Randomized Quasi Monte Carlo method must respect the two following criteria:

  1. Have $X_i\sim \mathbb{U}([0,1]^d)$ for each $i\in \{1,\cdots, n\}$.
  2. Preserve the QMC properties, i.e. the randomized $X$ still has low discrepancy.

-This randomized version is unbiased and can be used to obtain confidence interval or to do sensitivity analysis.
+This randomized version is unbiased and can be used to obtain a confidence interval or to do sensitivity analysis.

 A good reference is the [book by A. Owen](https://artowen.su.domains/mc/qmcstuff.pdf), especially the Chapters 15, 16 and 17.